ukishore33/Portfolio/Academic/MAHE/mahe.md

 The MBA program has equipped me with valuable skills and knowledge in business analytics, preparing me for challenges and opportunities in the dynamic world of business and analytics.

+I am committed to furthering my learning journey, leveraging my MBA degree, and continuing to explore opportunities in data science, analytics, and business domains.